 - Frequency: How frequently will the customer purchase the product.

-10 ways how businesses benefit from test marketing
+Here are ten ways how businesses benefit from test marketing

 Let’s look at the benefits of test marketing in detail:

-- Critical feedback is received about the product: The whole idea of test marketing is that a product trial allows the brand to see how the product will react in real consumer environments.
+- Critical feedback is received about the product: The idea of test marketing is that a product trial allows the brand to see how the product will react in natural consumer environments.
 Tests and simulations will only get you a limited amount of data.
 Consumers can be unpredictable, using the product in ways that brands may have never imagined.
-Having each trialist upload pictures, send reports, or share the way they use their product can tap the brand into information resources that may allow them to refine or improve the product over time.
+Having each trialist upload pictures, send reports, or share how they use their product can tap the brand into information resources that may allow them to refine or improve the product over time.
 This is one of the benefits of test marketing.

 - Offer incentives: Product trials generate opportunities for the brand to better the deal if their customers are on the fence.
-Once customers try a product and think of purchasing it, offering a discount or an incentive on it may help to gain the customer.
+Once customers try a product and think of purchasing it, offering a discount or an incentive may help gain the customer.
 Referral discounts are another way to help close a deal and find new prospects that might be interested in what the brand is offering.

 - It gives consumers a sense of urgency: One of the benefits of test marketing is when prospective consumers are faced with a sense of urgency, they quickly evaluate the pros and cons of keeping the product.
 Urgency is important because it forces decisions.
-The end of a free trial creates a sense of urgency, while the perception of missing on the product creates feelings of inadequacy.
-This combination will typically result in a sale if the consumer feels like the value promises live up to reality.
+The end of a free trial creates a sense of urgency, while the perception of missing out on the product creates feelings of inadequacy.
+This combination will typically result in a sale if the consumer feels the value promises live up to reality.

 - Data provided is from actual customer spending: Replicating the sample selected for test marketing helps the brand understand the trends that may arise once the product is put up for sale.
-The buying patterns can help the brand tweak the price, size, packaging, etc of the product.
+The buying patterns can help the brand tweak the price, size, packaging, etc. of the product.
 All these decisions to position the product rightly are made based on data captured from the actual customer spending.